MariamIbrahim127/PetTest/can_we_deploy.md

 - Add a new pet with an extra field - Passed
 - Add a new pet with special characters in name & category - Passed
 - Add a new pet with empty name - Failed
-- Add a new pet with negative age - Failed
+- Add a new pet with negative age - Failed (it supposed to not accept negative values)
-- Get a pet by valid ID - Passed
+- Get a pet by valid ID - Failed
 - Get a pet by invalid ID format - Failed
 - Get a pet with non-existing ID - Failed
 - Get a pet with ID = 0 - Failed